ibm-cloud-docs/transit-gateway/adding-ca.md

 You can request connections to networks in other {{site.data.keyword.cloud_notm}} accounts, by using the UI, CLI, API, and Terraform.
 {: shortdesc}

+If you are using redundancy groups, cross-account connections must be configured on each transit gateway in the group.
+Connections are not shared automatically across gateways.
+{: note}

 ## Planning considerations
 {: #tg-ca-planning}